salamanoureldean/Asymmetric-Information-Impact/README.md

 - From the project root, build the simulation with: ./build_sim.sh or bash build_sim.sh depending on your environment.

 ## Run Predefined Scenarios
+PREFERRED:
-Execute the helper scripts for each scenario to build and run the simulation:
+In WSL, execute the helper scripts for each scenario to build and run the simulation:

 - `./run_base_scenario.sh` - Base scenario with standard configuration
 - `./run_boundary_seed_scenario.sh` - Boundary seed scenario